kireetikotturu/Nxtwave-DSA/Arrays/Move Zeros to the End of an Array/README.md

 ---

 You are given an array of integers `arr` of size `n`.
-Your task is to move all the zeros in the array to the end **while preserving the relative order of the non-zero elements**.
+Your task is to move all the zeros in the array to the end while preserving the relative order of the non-zero elements.

 ### Example 1
 Input: